SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2022-01-11-perkins-destitute.md

 description: "in which Friday Perkins laments the loss of her spellbooks"
 tags: [skit, fpmcmain-perkins, act-iii]
 published: true
-lastmod: 2022-01-11 12:12
+lastmod: 2022-01-19 11:34
 ---
 [//]: # (  1/11/22  -added)
+[//]: # (  1/19/22  -mccoy and gagarin discussed straud tho not by name)

 *****
 ### // WEASLIE HOUSE //

 <br><i>Friday Perkins has been quietly fighting depression since the revelation that they were likely the victims of a memory erasing charm.
-Lenard McCoy and his associate Trente Gagarin had been curiously tight-lipped about who they thought might have been the perpetrator; though it had seemed as though they knew.</i>
+Lenard McCoy and his associate Trente Gagarin had been curiously tight-lipped about who they thought might have been the perpetrator; though it had seemed as though they knew.
+They certainly had their suspicions.
+They'd mused about a friend of Myrtle Marscapone.</i>

 <i>But the mysterious pair were not yet friendly enough for Weaslie and Perkins to simply ask.</i>